xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managedtenant-list-managementtemplatestepversions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Gets the [microsoft.graph.managedTenants.managementTemplateStepVersion](../resources/managedtenants-managementtemplatestepversion.md) that represents the different version of [microsoft.graph.managedTenants.managementTemplate](../resources/managedtenants-managementtemplate.md) that are associated with the managed tenant.
+Get the [microsoft.graph.managedTenants.managementTemplateStepVersion](../resources/managedtenants-managementtemplatestepversion.md) that represents the different versions of [microsoft.graph.managedTenants.managementTemplate](../resources/managedtenants-managementtemplate.md) associated with the managed tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).